ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

 # CPE 1040 - Fall 2020

-This is learning progression 003 of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.
+This is Learning Progression 003 of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.

 Table of Contents
 =================